mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 Okay, now honggfuzz will be available in my build environment, but how do I tell CMake to use the honggfuzz compiler instead of whatever it was using before?

-Make and CMake respect the [`CC`](https://cmake.org/cmake/help/latest/envvar/CC.html) and [`CXX`](https://cmake.org/cmake/help/latest/envvar/CXX.html) environment variables, which specify the C and C++ compilers, respectively.
+Make and CMake obey the [`CC`](https://cmake.org/cmake/help/latest/envvar/CC.html) and [`CXX`](https://cmake.org/cmake/help/latest/envvar/CXX.html) environment variables, which specify the C and C++ compilers, respectively.

 I can see that honggfuzz ships with compilers called [hfuzz-clang and hfuzz-clang++](https://github.com/google/honggfuzz/tree/2.6/hfuzz_cc).
-That sounds promising, but I don't know those binaries appear in honggfuzz's Nix package.
+That sounds promising, but I don't know where to find those binaries appear in honggfuzz's Nix package.
 I search the package like this:

 ```bash
 $ nix build nixpkgs#honggfuzz